-Connect the battery to a trickle charger.
+Be sure to observe the notes on disconnecting and charging the batteries under "Battery" (▷ page 258).
 You can obtain information about trickle chargers from a qualified specialist workshop.

 If you leave the vehicle parked for longer than 6 weeks, the vehicle may suffer damage as a result of lack of use.

-Visit a qualified specialist workshop and seek advice.
+In this event, consult a qualified specialist workshop.